jofner/Twitch-SDK/README.md

 ## Development

+> TwitchTV SDK for v3 API is under development

 There is [develop](https://github.com/jofner/Twitch-SDK/tree/develop) branch, which takes place in refactoring existing features.
 Because I need to develop SDK and also have it functional, rewriting functions carried out in phases.
 If you have questions or suggestions regarding the development of the new version, you can use [Issues](https://github.com/jofner/Twitch-SDK/issues)